FourthState/plasma-mvp-rootchain/docs/rootchainFunctions.md

 function startDepositExit(uint256 nonce, uint256 committedFee)
 ```
 Exit procedure for deposits that have not been spent.
 Deposits are purely identified by their `nonce`.
 The caller's address must match the owner of the deposit.
 A valid exit must satisfy the same constraints listed above for normal utxo exits except confirm signatures.
-Deposits exits are also collected into their own seperate queue from normal transcations.
+Deposits exits are also collected into their own seperate queue from normal transactions.
 This is because of the differing priority calculation.
 The priority of a deposit is purely it's nonce while the priority of a utxo is calculated from it's location in the child chain.
 The owner of the exit must
 commit to any fee, `committedFee`.